How to Apply

 1. Personal Statement

-Submit your personal statement into your Apply SVCF online application and in 300-500 words address the following prompts:
+Submit your personal statement into your Apply SVCF application and in at least 500, but no more than 850 words, address all of the following prompts:

 Discuss your intended major and career goals within the specific STEM field that you are interested in and any factors that influenced your interest in that area.